Complex-systems-and-devops-gruppe-8/.github/report.md

 ## Introduction
 In this project the goals is to design and implement the frontend and backend for a program, and manage the program by implementing the principles of DevOps.
 This program will be a gambling website that will feature games like poker, roulette and coinflip.

 The frontend will be implemented using the JavaScript framework React, paired with Vite as a build tool, and TypeScript, providing a satisfying user experience.
 The backend will be made with Java with Quarkus, a powerful framework for building Java applications, paired with PostgreSQL as the database.
 The backend will handle core functionality, like game logic, user authentication, and secure data management.
-Maven will be used managing the project and build processes
+Maven will be used for managing the project and build processes

 An important part of this project is to ensure the use of DevOps practices, to ensure that all components of the project are developed and deployed with automation and continous integration.
 Docker will be used for containerization, while GitHub and GitHub Actions will handle version control, automated testing, and deployment.
 The goal of this approach is to allow for frequent updates and efficient scaling.